 Medication at School

 If a student requires medication-both prescription and non-prescription- during the school day, parents must return the completed form, Authorization for Medication at School.
+If your student has anaphylaxis, please return this Anaphylaxis- Physician Orders form.
 Visit our medication at school webpage for more information.

 When should I send my child to school?